P14159492/Test/README.md

 3. The website should be responsive, for all devices.

 ##Results
+1. Navigation bar is fully functional and is responsive.

+2. Animations and transitions are working correctly.

+3. The website is adaptable for all devices.

 ##PARC Design
 Proximity, Alignment, Repetition and Contrast (PARC) should be considered when designing a website, as these are the four fundamentals.